 The front desks monitor guests, especially of the opposite sex.
 Opposite sex visitors must be out of the room by midnight Sunday-Thursday and 1 a.m.
 Friday-Saturday.
-Any failure to cooperate will result in consequences such as community service on campus, a fine, etc. If guests are staying overnight, they must be checked in and approved.
+If guests are staying overnight, they must be checked in and approved.
 Any guest that is the same sex is allowed to stay as long as the student AND their roommate can agree upon it.
 Visitors can stay up to three consecutive days at a time, but you will need to let your RA and roommate know and have permission to do so.

 What if my roommate and I are not getting along?